Understanding Our Class Levels

 We offer an extensive prenatal program at multiple locations throughout Columbus, Ohio.
 We love family at Yoga on High and have classes and workshops for pregnancy, Moms and their partners and Mommy and Baby.
 Previous yoga experience is usually not required for any of our prenatal and family offerings.
 Each class or workshop has a unique description and requirement so please check individual listing for details.

 *A note about Ashtanga yoga: It is important to understand that Ashtanga yoga by nature is a faster paced practice, done in a heated room and in the beginning can be a much more strenuous practice than Hatha yoga.
-In continuing to develop your practice we recommend repeating Beginner Ashtanga, Modified Primary, or Mysore.
+In continuing to develop your practice we recommend repeating Beginner Ashtanga, Half Primary, or Mysore.

 We highly recommend you calling the studio to find a class that is right for you.
 Pre-registration is required for all 10-week series classes and can be done online or by calling 614.291.4444.